Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ---
 # Chapter 6: Gamemodes

-The game consists of 3 main gamemodes.
-While it is perfectly possible to play all 3 they are very different and not each of them caters to everyone.
+The game consists of three main gamemodes.
+While it is perfectly possible to play all three, they are very different and some players will gravitate to certain modes.
 If you find yourself disliking a particular mode you might try the others to see if they are more fun for you.

 ## 6.1: PvP